Last Revision: November 11th, 2016

 THE DEACONESSES serve the church in various “help” and “compassion” oriented ministries at the discretion of the pastoral staff.

-THE MINISTRY DIRECTORS are appointed by the pastoral staff with the approval of the elders and are charged with the supervision of a specific ministry of the church, such as Women’s Ministry, Youth Ministry, Jail Visitation Ministry, Men’s Ministry, Worship Ministry, etc. The ministry directors are to work with
+THE MINISTRY DIRECTORS are appointed by the pastoral staff with the approval of the elders and are charged with the supervision of a specific ministry of the church, such as Women’s Ministry, Youth Ministry, Jail Visitation Ministry, Men’s Ministry, Worship Ministry, etc. The ministry directors are to work with the other leadership groups as needed to expedite the successful working of their ministry.
+The ministry advisory council has been created for this purpose.

 THE MINISTRY ADVISORY COUNCIL is an advisory and networking council.
 It is not a policy making council.
 It functions at the behest of and helps implement the policies set by the Board of Elders.
 Its purpose is to facilitate communication between the leadership and ministry groups, to promote unity and cooperation so that ministry can be accomplished, and to give insight and advice concerning the church vision and its outworking.
 It is comprised of a representative from each ministry group, each leadership group and other church officials as deemed necessary to the facilitating of the ministry.
 The lead pastor, or one appointed by him, will serve as the chairman of the Ministry Council.